 Our pet care team in Sherman is dedicated to supporting the life you build for your pet and being available to answer questions and offer suggestions about their care.
-This is where annual pet wellness exams come in—excellent health is maintained with early disease detection and prevention.
+This is where annual cat and dog healthcare and wellness exams come in—excellent health is maintained with early disease detection and prevention.
 This can be achieved with yearly visits to our hospital for exams and open communication with your veterinarian.
+Call (903) 300-1547 to schedule an appointment for your pet!

 What Does Your Pet Need for a Healthy Life?